JSemelhago/OnlyFoods/README.md

    3. Set the JRE to jre1.6 and click Finish and tick it
    4. Click OK
 6. Right click on the project->Run As->Run on Server
+7. Click on Manually define a new server
+8. Click on Tomcat v7.0 Server and click Next
+9. Click on OnlyFoods and click Add to ensure it is on the right hand side and click Finish
-7. Open up a browser and type in `localhost:8080/OnlyFoods`
+10. Open up a browser and type in `localhost:8080/OnlyFoods`

 **Rerunning After Installation**